top of page

 • Buy more organically grown food.
 Conventionally grown food using chemical fertilizers and pesticides/herbicides pollute our waterways in addition to being unhealthy for the farm workers and the consumers.
 The most highly sprayed crops are strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and potatoes. aka: "the dirty dozen"

-• Instead of buying "stuff", consider giving gifts of donations to non-profit organizations that your recipient values.
+• Instead of buying "stuff" for gifts, consider giving gifts of donations to non-profit organizations that your recipient values.

-• Buy Fair Trade chocolate (child labor and farmer poverty is endemic in the cocoa industry)
+• Buy Fair Trade chocolate and coffee (child labor and farmer poverty is endemic in these industries).

 To learn more, GreenAmerica.org is an excellent resource.
 Their mission is to "harness economic power--the strength of consumers, investors, businesses, and the marketplace--to create a socially just and environmentally sustainable society."